ebarylko/cmpt-354/cheat-sheet.md

 Combining: if $X \rightarrow Y$ and $X \rightarrow Z$, then $X \rightarrow YZ$

-Lossly decomposition: For relations T, R, and S, $S \bowtie T \subset R$.
+Lossly decomposition: For relations T, R, and S, $R \subset S \bowtie T$.

-A lossless decomposition is one where joining the separated tables returns you the original tables.
+A lossless decomposition is one where joining the separated tables returns you the original table.

 R is in BCNF if for any nontrivial FD $X \rightarrow Y$ in R, X is a superkey.